vlmoon99/ai_model_land/documentation/ONNXRUNTIME guide.md

 ## **Base model**

 In this step, we need to create information about the model.
-You can check how to create a base model [here].
+You can check how to create a base model [here](../README.md#how-to-use).
 When creating the base model, we need to choose `ModelFormat.onnx`.

 **Example**: